skullydazed/old_qmk_configurator/README.md

 * The Web UI for looking at and setting keycodes for a single keyboard.
 * Saving a keyboard layout to a JSON file
 * Loading a keyboard layout from a JSON file
+* Downloading a keymap.c file
+* Downloading a firmware hex, but not in a multi-user environment

 What Doesn't Work
 -----------------

 Everything else.

-* Save and download a keymap.c file for the user to use in their own checkout
-* Save a JSON file describing this keyboard layout
-* Build a .hex file that can be downloaded
 * A way to add more layers
 * A way to remove layers
 * A way to reset a layer to its default